ventura-v/elofy-desafio/README.md

 After insttal the _Node.js_, open your terminal and run the code: **_npm install json-server_**

-Now to the "backend" diretory and run in your terminal the following code: **_json-server --watch db.json --port 3001_**
+Now go to the "backend" diretory and run in your terminal the following code: **_json-server --watch db.json --port 3001_**

 Let this terminal running